manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### optimize()

-Performs optimization on index (not available for distributed type).
+Performs optimization on the index (not available for distributed type).

-If `sync` is set to true, the command will wait for optimize to finish, otherwise the engine will sent the optimize in background and return success message back.
+If `sync` is set to true, the command will wait for the optimization to finish, otherwise the engine will send the optimization to run in the background and return a success message.

 ```php
 $index->optimize($sync=false);